PhD Admissions Requirements and Procedures

 You may request a waiver if you (will) have an equivalent degree from a recognized institution in a country other than Australia, Canada, Ireland, New Zealand, Singapore, and the United Kingdom in which English was the language of instruction.
 You must submit a Stanford application before submitting a TOEFL waiver request form.
 Note that U.S. citizenship does not automatically exempt an applicant from taking the TOEFL if the applicant’s first language is not English.

 Applications will be processed using the self-reported (unofficial) test scores.
 If you submit your online application before you have taken the test, you may add the score later, as long as it is still prior to the Statistics Department's PhD application deadline. iBT test-takers should be able to access their scores online approximately 10 days after the test date.
-We recommend that you take the test no later than early November 2023 to ensure that you meet the Statistics Department's PhD application deadline application deadline.
+We recommend that you take the test no later than one month prior to the Statistics Department's PhD application deadline application deadline.
 Offers of admission are contingent on receipt of the official scores.

 6. Letters of Recommendation